rexresearch

 experimental subject, stimulates the brain with fluctuating

 magnetic fields.
-Some subjects reported experiences using the same
+Some subjects reported experiences using the

-'another being'.
+experiences of 'another being'.

 The apparatus uses magnetic fields, and not EMF emissions, as is